 Permit: Check with your homeowner’s association, if you have one, and with your local municipality.
 Nearly all cities and towns have fence regulations, and many require a permit for building a fence.

-A 4-foot stained picket fence with copper caps on the posts
+Shown: A 4-foot stained picket fence with copper caps on the posts

 Things to Consider